 Here’s a list of all our camera gear and electronics.

-- Laptops – We carry a 13-inch Macbook Pro Retina and an 11-inch Macbook Air with us to edit our photos and video, and run our online businesses.
+- Laptops – We carry a 15-inch Macbook Pro fully specced out for video and photos, and a 13-inch Macbook Pro Retina to run our online businesses.

 - Cameras – We carry a whole variety of cameras with us at all times.
 Click here to read more about the best camera accessories, as well as the best cameras for travel.

-- Sony A7ii – This is our main camera, and is a full-frame mirrorless setup.
+- Sony A7Riii – This is our main photography camera, and is a full-frame mirrorless setup.
 Buy it here.

-- Sony A6300 – This is our second body, and main vlogging camera.
-We also use this for general street photography when we don’t want to carry our A7ii around.
+- Sony A6300 – This is our third body, and main vlogging camera.
+We also use this for general street photography when we don’t want to carry our A7’s around.
 Buy it here.

-- GoPros – For all our action photography and underwater stuff we use a GoPro Hero 5 and a GoPro Hero 4 Silver.
+- GoPros – For all our action photography and underwater stuff we use a GoPro HERO10 and 2x GoPro Hero 9s.
 We also have a collection of mounts for these.

 - Lenses – For our cameras we currently travel with 4 Sony lenses, which are interchangeable with both cameras.

-- 16-35mm F4 – This is our wide angle lens, great for capturing landscapes, architecture and hotel rooms.
+- 16-35mm f/2.8 – This is our wide angle lens, great for capturing landscapes, architecture and hotel rooms.

 - Filters – We carry a few different filters with us to get a particular photographic style with some of our shots.
 We use Nisi Filters, and have their 100mm filter kit with 2 different grad filters, as well as 6-stop and 10-stop ND filters (you can buy the whole kit here).
 In addition we also have a Hoya Pro1 Circular Polarising Filter.